 Would I invest in Google?* Would I watch the signing of the Declaration of Independence?
 Would I convince myself to ask Becky to the Prom?
-These were all worthy choices.
-However, because this is specifically an SAP blog and because we are constantly trying to provide business value to our customers by learning from both our successes and challenges, I would humbly answer the question as follows: If I could go back in time, I would travel to the summer of 2016 when we began our SAP S/4HANA Cloud journey.
+More importantly, if I could go back in time, I would travel to the summer of 2016 when NIMBL began our SAP S/4HANA Cloud journey.
 I would then locate my 2016 self and provide “me” with the following bits of wisdom.

-If the shoe fits, wear it; but if it doesn’t, don’t try to squeeze into it.
+If the Shoe Fits, Wear it; but if it doesn’t, Do NOT try to squeeze into it.

-While the solution is continually evolving, Multi-Tenant S/4HANA Cloud is currently best leveraged when the customer’s business needs are effectively captured within existing or near term published road map Multi-Tenant S/4HANA Cloud functionality.
+While the solution is continually evolving, Multi-Tenant S/4HANA Cloud is currently best leveraged when the customer’s business needs are effectively captured within existing road map Multi-Tenant S/4HANA Cloud functionality.
 When applied in this way, the software fits and implements quickly and efficiently.

 When shoe-horned into non-existing Multi-Tenant S/4HANA Cloud functionality or nuanced industry specific needs (a.k.a.
-Oil and Gas production revenue accounting or Fashion garment sizing), the pains of required process workarounds or “Influence Requests” due to incongruent functionality threaten to overcome the benefits of the multi-tenant solution.
-Don’t forget that the Single Tenant Edition is an excellent and viable approach to pivot to when the business can’t fit into the Multi-Tenant Edition scope.
-Cinderella’s sisters were wrong to try and squeeze into that glass slipper.
+Oil and Gas production revenue accounting or Fashion garment sizing), the pains of required process workarounds or “Influence Requests” due to incongruent functionality threaten to our-weigh the benefits.
+Single Tenant Edition is an excellent and viable approach to pivot to when the business can’t fit into the Multi-Tenant Edition scope.

 What may seem simple at first, probably isn’t.

 Data migration is not as simple as filling out the template spreadsheets.
 The spreadsheets often contain multiple tabs and the data in each row must be consistent across the tabs.
-Business users have a difficult time reviewing these spreadsheets to confirm data, and errors can be difficult to spot.
+When business users have a difficult time reviewing these spreadsheets to confirm data, and errors can be difficult to spot.

 In addition, there is no data dictionary to define each data element (aka column header).
 As a result, and especially for companies moving from a non-SAP system to SAP S/4HANA Cloud, it is imperative to have migration template review sessions with the client data migration team and SAP functional experts prior to beginning any data migration efforts.
 With proper preparation, the process can be simplified significantly, but still won’t be simple.

-Overly aggressive timelines, set by business users not familiar with the effort to implement an ERP, are dangerous but can be worked with.
+Overly aggressive timelines can be extremely dangerous but can be worked with.
 First, listen to the implementation experts and set business user expectations accordingly, not the other way around.